Spartanburg County assistance programs.

 Church Builders Food Ministry is one agency that distributes free food, groceries, and other items to households facing a crisis.
 Several churches have partnered together to offer this program.
 Call the agency at (864) 542-2895.
 Click here for more information on SNAP and food stamps.

-Churches and charity based food programs - When facing a crisis, many charity type organizations will provide free groceries and emergency nutritional support services.
+Churches and free charity based food programs - When facing a crisis, many charity type organizations will provide free groceries and emergency nutritional support services.
 If someone is ill or homebound, then Meals on Wheels in Spartanburg County may address that need.
-There are many non-profits to try as well as government aid, such as SNAP food stamps, and continue reading.
+There are many non-profits food pantries as well as soup kitchens to try as well as government aid, such as SNAP food stamps, and continue reading on free food pantries in Spartanburg County.

 Free HUD approved foreclosure counseling